Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Terrestrial Col-R-Tel

-What is Col-R-Tel?
-By Col-R-Tel, I mean NTSC field-sequential color.
+• Col-R-Tel (for our purposes, terrestrial Col-R-Tel) was field-sequential color TV that operated at NTSC scanning rates.
+This was standard black-and-white TV with a non-standard, color switching circuit.
+When you viewed the TV through a color wheel, the picture came out in full color.
 The Col-R-Tel brand color converter debuted in 1955.
-That was four years after the demise of the CBS system.
 For several more years, Color Converter, Inc., a small Indiana company, manufactured Col-R-Tel kits.
 At $150, the kits allowed do-it-yourselfers to convert their black-and-white TV sets for color reception.

-The mechanical part of a Col-R-Tel kit is a plastic color wheel.
-Six transparent, colored wedges make up the wheel.
-You mount the wheel in front of the picture tube.
-Viewers watch the picture through the spinning wheel.
-As the wheel spins, it adds hues to the picture.
+The mechanical part of a Col-R-Tel kit was a plastic color wheel.
+Six transparent, colored wedges made up the wheel.
+A user mounted the wheel in front of the picture tube.
+Viewers watched the picture through the spinning wheel.
+As the wheel spinned, it added hues to the picture.

 Block diagram: Terrestrial Col-R-Tel system (Farbfernsehen, mechanisches